Romania Residence Permit

 • Criminal record certificate: You will need to submit a criminal record certificate issued by the authorities of your home country, as well as a Romanian criminal record certificate.

-• Medical certificate: You will need to provide a medical certificate issued by a Romanian medical institution, which confirms that you do not suffer from any contagious diseases that could pose a threat to public
+• Medical certificate: You will need to provide a medical certificate issued by a Romanian medical institution, which confirms that you do not suffer from any contagious diseases that could pose a threat to public health.

 • Proof of financial support: You will need to demonstrate that you have sufficient financial resources to support yourself and any dependents while residing in Romania, either through employment or other means.